-- Walk in pairs at night in parking lots or when banking.
-At the Downtown Library, call the the Person in Charge (PIC) in Case of Emergency at internal phone. - Communicate outside danger by calling 911 on a cell phone, yelling, car panic button, or any other means possible. - Have a personal safety plan on how you will react if attacked.
+- Walk in pairs at night in parking lots.
+At the Downtown Library, call the Person in Charge (PIC) in Case of Emergency at xxx-xxx. - Communicate outside danger by calling 911 on a cell phone, yelling, car panic button, or any other means possible. - Have a personal safety plan on how you will react if attacked.
 Some suggestions are fake a heart attack, throw your keys, spray mace, or run.
 This is a personal decision based on what you are capable of doing in a given situation.